zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 [end of dialogue]

-Hilary begins by asking Donald, “Which candidate ar e you going to vote for in the upcoming election?”
+Hilary begins by asking Donald, “Which candidate are you going to vote for in the upcoming election?”
 A “candidate” (candidate) is a person who is trying to get elected to a certain position, often a position in government, such as president or governor or senator.
 Hilary is asking Donald which candidate he’s going to “vote” (vote) for.
 “To vote” means to indicate which perso n you want to win an election or which position you are taking on some matter tha t you are being asked to vote on.

 We normally vote for people, but in some states suc h as California, there are laws that you also vote on directly.
 Most of our la ws are voted on, or voted for, by our representatives.
 We vote for people who then vo te for laws, but in some cases, we vote directly on certain laws.
 Hilary is talking about candidates for whom Donald might vote in the “upcoming,” or soon-t o-take-place, “election.”
 An “election” (election) is a period when people vote.